-- Broad-based participation (i.e. all employees with the exclusion of individuals with 5 percent or more of beneficial ownership of the company); - Limits on employee contribution (a fixed dollar amount or a percentage of base salary); - Company matching contribution up to 25 percent of employee's contribution, which is effectively a discount of 20 percent from market value; and - > No discount on the stock price on the date of purchase since there is a company matching contribution.
+- Taft-Hartley Advisory Services Recommendation: Vote case-by-case on nonqualified employee stock purchase plans.
+Vote for plans with: - Broad-based participation (i.e. all employees with the exclusion of individuals with 5 percent or more of beneficial ownership of the company); - Limits on employee contribution (a fixed dollar amount or a percentage of base salary); - Company matching contribution up to 25 percent of employee's contribution, which is effectively a discount of 20 percent from market value; and - > No discount on the stock price on the date of purchase when there is a company matching contribution.